Where there’s a “why ” there’s a way. ~ Me

 The Trip of a Lifetime

-When our pastor announced plans for a Bible study tour in Israel, I’d returned from vacationing in Paris only a week before.
+You see, when our pastor announced plans for a Bible-based tour in Israel, I’d returned from vacationing in Paris only a week before.

-Yet when my beloved stick-in-the-mud husband said he wanted to go ~ this happens as often as moons collide ~ I jumped at the chance.
+Yet when my beloved stick-in-the-mud husband said he wanted to go, which happens as often as moons collide, I jumped at the chance.

-I was willing to embrace possibilities toward my goal I might never have considered otherwise.
+you’re willing to embrace possibilities toward your goal you might never have considered otherwise.

 A similar thing happened when I went on . . .